ds-modules/curriculum-guide/workflow/creating-notebooks.md

 # Creating Notebooks

+Below is an short introduction on how to Jupyter notebooks on `datahub.berkeley.edu`.
+Assignment development can be done on `datahub.berkeley.edu` or locally, if you already have a local Jupyter setup.
+The below steps assume you are working on DataHub, but most of the steps can be done on a local setup as well.
+If you decide to work locally, we recommend you test your notebooks on `datahub.berkeley.edu` well in advance.
+The development environment on DataHub is probably different from your local environment, so it is possible that code may break.

 ## Create a Blank Notebook

 This section describes how to create a notebook on the JupyterHub infrastructure.
 Go to [datahub.berkeley.edu](https://datahub.berkeley.edu).
 Click on the green "Start My Server" button.